DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 ### "Simple" inputs

-These inputs are directly connected to an external pin of the chip, and can be toggled by the external circuit.
+These inputs are directly connected to an external pin of the chip, and can be piloted by an external stimulus.
-Some pins, called I/O, can be configured to act as an Input or as an Output (in which case, the output value is then used as an asynchronous feedback).
+Some pins, called I/O, can be programmed to act as an Input or as an Output (in which case, the output value is then used as an asynchronous feedback).

 ### Asynchronous feedbacks

-This type of input is not controlled by the external circuit, but by the PAL itself.
+This type of input is not piloted directly by the external circuit: it is a function of the other inputs and is piloted by the PAL itself.

 The value is taken from one of the outputs and then fed back into the logic plane.
-It's asynchronous because its value changes as soon as the output value tied to it changes, and this happens as soon as the inputs that feed it are modified.
+It's asynchronous because its value changes as soon as the output value tied to it changes, and this happens immediately after inputs that feed the function that define this outputs it are modified.

 ### Synchronous feedbacks

 This type of input is similar to the *asynchronous feedback*, with the difference that the output tied to it is a **registered output** that changes its value only in correspondence of a clock pulse, and not immediately after its inputs change value.

+The function that calculates the value of the output whose value is feed back into the plane, is computed only at a clock pulse.

 ## Analysis

 Ideally, recovering the structure of the logic plane of a PAL would be done by feeding the logic plane every input combination and record the corresponding outputs.

-With such information we could then build a truth table that ties input combinations to output combinations, and from there, obtain logical equations equivalent to the ones used to program the PAL.
+With such information we could then build a truth table that ties input combinations to output values, and from there, obtain logical equations equivalent to the ones used to program the PAL.

 Alas, as described above, **we are not in control of all the inputs**, so we can try only the combinations that are realistically possible on the circuit, but we **won't be able to feed the logic plane all the input combinations**.